That being said, I don’t engage in drawing as much as I used to since I have more responsibilities to tend to, but I hope to get back into it one day.

 It’s awesome that there are many career paths in the sketching industry.

-Work for someone else’s at an established company or opt for the freelancing route.
+You can work for someone else at an established company or opt for the freelancing route.

 Whatever you choose, it’s great to know that you can earn money engaging in a cool avocation.

-Consider taking those out so you can get paid to draw for a living!
+Consider taking them out so you can get paid to draw for a living!

 Share your thoughts